 Elective Courses | Choose 3

-This course deals in detail with the operational and logistical needs of various types of events as well as the insurance and risk management concerns associated with these events.
-Students will learn how to develop and execute operations plans, timelines and other organizational production planning tools, what the essential elements of risk management are, and what the essential elements of licenses, permits and event insurance are.
+This course deals in detail with the operational and logistical needs of various types of events.
+Students will learn how to develop and execute operations plans, timelines and other organizational production planning tools.

 Offered in 2 parts, must take Part One prior to taking Part Two.